-Domestic violence -- mental or physical abuse at the hands of an intimate partner -- often affects the victims' ability to work.
+Domestic violence—mental or physical abuse at the hands of an intimate partner—often affects the victims' ability to work.
 According to Legal Momentum, an advocacy group, victims of domestic violence lose an average of 137 hours of work a year.
-Some need time off to seek medical attention, seek a restraining order, or relocate to a safe place.
+Some need time off to seek medical attention, secure a restraining order, or relocate to a safe place.
 Others are prevented from getting to work when an abuser disables or takes the car, sabotages childcare arrangements, or leaves the victim without cash to use public transportation.

-These problems have led a number of states to pass domestic violence leave laws, which give victims of domestic violence the right to take time off for certain reasons.
-Some states allow those who are victims of, or witnesses to, a crime to take time off to attend court proceedings; these laws protect victims of domestic violence, although they also apply more generally.
+These problems have led a number of states to pass domestic violence leave laws, which give victims of domestic violence the right to take time off for certain reasons; this time may be paid or unpaid, depending on your state's law.
+Some states also allow those who are victims of, or witnesses to, a crime to take time off to attend court proceedings.
+These laws apply to victims of crime in general, which includes victims of domestic violence.
 And, the federal Family and Medical Leave Act (FMLA) may also provide a right to leave for some domestic violence victims.

-Almost a dozen states -- including California, Florida, Illinois, and Washington -- and the District of Columbia have passed laws giving victims of domestic violence the right to take some time off work.
+More than a dozen states—including California, Florida, Illinois, Washington and the District of Columbia—have passed laws giving victims of domestic violence the right to take some time off work.
 These laws vary significantly in the details, including:

 FMLA leave is unpaid, although employees may use their accrued paid sick or vacation leave while on FMLA leave.
-The FMLA applies only to employers that have at least 50 employees working within 75 miles of each other, and employees who have worked for at least a year, and at least 1,250 hours in the past year, for the employer.
-(To learn more about the FMLA, read Nolo's article Taking Family and Medical Leave.)
+The FMLA applies only to employers that have at least 50 employees working within 75 miles of each other.
+Employees are eligible for FMLA if they have worked for at least a year and at least 1,250 hours in the past year, for a covered employer.
+(To learn more about the FMLA, read Nolo's article Who Is Eligible for FMLA Leave?)